ScriptsfromZee/ParaBank/README.md

 To get the current working tree, git fetch --all, then checkout to "main" branch.

-Finally, run the test scripts within the login.cy.js file by doing the following:
+Finally, run the test scripts within the e2e folder by doing the following:

 Navigate to the root directory with a command line terminal.